charlesLoder/havarotjs/pages/syllabification.md

 ## What Conistitutes a Syllable

-In Biblical Hebrew, it is often considered that hatef vowels and vocalic shewas do not consitute syllabes.
+In Biblical Hebrew, it is often considered that hatef vowels and vocalic shevas do not consitute syllabes.

 In [GKC](https://en.wikisource.org/wiki/Gesenius%27_Hebrew_Grammar/26._Syllable-formation_and_its_Influence_on_the_Quantity_of_Vowels) §26m: